versatiles-org/versatiles-documentation/compendium/dependency_graph.md

 An arrow points **from a repository to what it depends on**, and the layout runs left to
 right: whatever is built on most ends up on the right, with everything that builds on it to the left.
-Colour and line style say how the dependency is expressed.
+Line style says how the dependency is expressed; colour says what the repository is.

-A graph of the whole organisation is a lot at once, so it can be narrowed down: one kind of dependency at a time, or only the repositories that are part of what VersaTiles ships rather than the ones that support the work — those are drawn with a dashed outline.
+A graph of the whole organisation is a lot at once, so it can be narrowed down — by one kind of dependency at a time, or to the repositories that carry a given tag.
+Several repositories carry more than one: versatiles-rs is both a library to build on and the tool that converts tilesets, and it shows up under either.

 <DependencyGraph />